 Ways to Give

+Make a non-monetary contribution to a program on behalf or your business or as an individual.
 Gifts-in-kind are gifts of tangible personal property such as equipment, materials, company products, or inventory.
-Through gifts-in-kind, supporters help the university strengthen programs and improve facilities to provide the best possible educational experience to our students.
+Through gifts-in-kind, supporters help the college strengthen programs and improve facilities to provide the best possible educational experience to our students.

 While in-kind donations are often received from businesses and corporations, individual donors also contribute many types of in-kind gifts.
 Contact the Foundation to discuss a possible gift.

+State employees and retirees can give directly via payroll contribution.
 The Combined Fund Drive (CFD) is Washington State's workplace giving program for active and retired public employees.
 State and higher education employees are invited to give to the charity of their choice through payroll contribution and agency fundraising events.
-Contact the Human Resources Department at your state agency for more details.
-SPSCC employees can see Campus Giving.
+Check with your Human Resources Department for details.